LucLor06/django-hyperscript/README.md

 ---
 ## Usage

-By default, django-hyperscript wraps its output in a `<div>` with a `class` of `hs-wrapper`.
+By default, django-hyperscript wraps its output in a `<div>` with a class of `hs-wrapper`.

 ### `hs_dump`

-Dumps data into a single Hyperscript variable.
+Dumps data into a single hyperscript variable.
 ```django
 {% hs_dump data 'myData' %}
 ```